Tayruh/sadako/tokens.md

 `>>`

 The jump token is used to redirect the story script to a defined label or page.
+Jumping to a page or label increases its *seen* count stored in `sadako.page_seen["page_name"]` and `sadako.label_seen["label_name"]` respectively.

 **Sadako** assumes that a label that does not include the page is local.
 In order to jump outside that page, include the page in the jump command.
-Page jumps must include the `#` page token before its name.
+The following is an example of label jumping.

 ```
 ## Page1